theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ![IDE Menu](art/getting-started/ide-install.png)

-**IMPORTANT**: This extension uses `npm` for building and setting up, so follow the [official npm documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) guide if you do not already have it installed.
+**IMPORTANT**: This extension uses `npm` and `node` for various purposes--follow the [official guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you do not already have it installed.

 ## Opening a New Project

-2. Once you have created a project, right click on the project node and click 'Set up TailwindCSS':
+2. Once you have created a project, right click on the project node and click 'Set up Tailwind CSS':

 ![Set up TailwindCSS](art/NPM-Shortcuts-1.png)